ThanhDeveloper/AspNetCoreWebAPIBoilerplate/README.md

-# RepositoryPattern
+# WebApplicationAspNetCoreTemplate
-The Repository pattern adds a separation layer between the data and domain layers of an application
+Backend: This project building on the repository pattern, separation layer between the data and domain layers of an application, dependency injection, etc...

 Package:
 - Swashbuckle.AspNetCore (Swagger) Version="6.2.1"